Cognism | Blog | Connect

 Ryan explained:

-To achieve this sales goal, your team will want to look at the intent data of your current customers.
+To achieve this sales goal, your team should look at your current customers’ intent data

 From your CRM, you should be able to track if they’ve investigated a new feature on your website.
 Then, it’s as easy as reaching out to them with your pitch.